Diabetes can increase your risk of getting other health problems.

 Checking your eyes

-Diabetes can damage the blood vessels in your eyes, which can cause sight problems (diabetic retinopathy) and blindness.
+Diabetes can damage the blood vessels in your eyes.
+This can cause sight problems (diabetic retinopathy) and blindness.

-If diabetic eye disease is found early, treatment can reduce or prevent damage to your sight.
+If diabetic retinopathy is found early, treatment can reduce or prevent damage to your sight.

-Urgent advice: Speak to your GP immediately if
+Non-urgent advice: Contact your GP or diabetes team immediately if

 - blurred vision, especially at night